python-ldap/python-ldap/Doc/reference/ldap.rst

 .. py:function:: initialize(uri [, trace_level=0 [, trace_file=sys.stdout [, trace_stack_limit=None, [bytes_mode=None, [bytes_strictness=None]]]]]) -> LDAPObject object

-   Initializes a new connection object for accessing the given LDAP server, and return an LDAP object (see :ref:`ldap-objects`) used to perform operations on that server.
+   Initializes a new connection object for accessing the given LDAP server, and return an :class:`~ldap.ldapobject.LDAPObject` used to perform operations on that server.

    The *uri* parameter may be a comma- or whitespace-separated list of URIs